motekulo/phonestrument/devnotes.md

    separate the Tone js from the interface code completely, then I should be able to add a different app.js front end that doesn't call phaser.

-2. Also try samples as mp3 files rather than wav
+2. Also try samples as mp3 files rather than wav - no difference; timing still out; faltering, stuttering, uneven

 3. Try on different devices